Relativistic time dilation from a quantum mechanism: Quantum time register

-Where $N_t^{t+dt}(\theta,\frac{1}{2})$ represents a Gaussian with mean $\theta$ and variance $1/2$.
-Observe that this is an instance of a stochastic differential equation that obeys different rules from usual calculus~\cite{jacobs_2010}.
-When the Martingale crosses a threshold we can call it a tick that will be registered.
 The previous paragraph suggests that for the acquisition of information one should use a random walker.
 However, it should be a biased one, so that the general trend evidences the acquisition of information.
 Moreover, from Fig. (\ref{fig:mrtngl}) we see that the trend is that the mean value of the Martingale grows linearly in time, $\epsilon t$ for some constant $\epsilon$.
 Can we extend the previous concept of time registers for quantum systems?
-The quantum analog of $Z$ would be an observable that evolves with $n$.
+The quantum analog of $Z$ would be an observable that evolves with $t$.

 In contrast with time crystals the value of the observable should always grow.
-Suppose that we have a clock that is perfectly regular and that at each tick it yields a quantum state $\ket{\psi_0}$.
+Suppose that we have a perfectly regular clock and that at each tick it yields a quantum state $\ket{\psi_0}$.
 This state travels and a measurement is performed on the observable $\hat{Z}(t)$ as depicted in Fig. (\ref{fig:iidsrc}).
 As quantum measuring is a stochastic process, we would have something similar to Fig. (\ref{fig:mrtngl}).
 The bias should be such that it has to be proportional to the passage of time.
-Following the analogy with the martingales of Fig. (\ref{fig:mrtngl}) we define a Quantum Time Register (QTR) as any observable $\hat{Z}(t)$ such that the expectation value with respect to $\ket{\psi_0}$ is proportional to time, considering the difference with an initial $t_0$ i.e.
+Following the analogy with the martingales of Fig. (\ref{fig:mrtngl}) we define a Quantum Time Register (QTR) as any observable $\hat{Z}(t)$ such that the expectation value concerning $\ket{\psi_0}$ is proportional to time, considering the difference with an initial $t_0$ i.e.

-Suppose we have a QTR, i.e. an observable that grows linearly in time and we measure states coming from a source in a different reference frame, as depicted in Fig. (\ref{fig:iidsrc}).
-A quantum state depends on the reference frame used to describe it~\cite{QuantumMechaniGiacom2019,ReferenceFrameBartle2007,ChangingQuantuPalmer2014,RelativityOfQLoveri2017}.
-We will consider a specific type of QTRs for a family of states.
-Suppose we measure in the reference frame $\mathcal{O}$ and the source of the state is in the reference frame $\mathcal{O}^\prime$ that moves at constant velocity $v$ respect to $\mathcal{O}$ as in Fig. (\ref{fig:iidsrc}).
-We know from \cite{QuantumMechaniGiacom2019} that to change a quantum particle description to a different reference at constant velocity we do the transformation